SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 For the Igloo2 creative board (https://www.microsemi.com/existing-parts/parts/143948), you have to manually run the Libero tool with the hardware/synthesis/igloo2PerfCreative/libero/igloo2Fast.prjx project in order to do the synthesis and to flash the FPGA.

+To flash the Igloo2 itself, you have to manually use FlashPro with the hardware/synthesis/igloo2PerfCreative/libero/designer/Igloo2PerfCreative/export/Igloo2PerfCreative.stp file.

 To load the external SPI flash with the bootloader and the app, you need to generate the corresponding flashing files via 'make igloo2Perf_creative_serial_X' and send it over the FTDI serial at a rate of 115200 baud/s 1 stop bit, no parity.